 Sometimes inexperienced physicians may advise a patient to discontinue imatinib if tumors start to show resistance, since this is standard practice for conventional chemotherapy drugs (take until progression).
 However, for targeted biological therapy drugs, the experts never discontinue one drug unless the patient is to begin a different drug, because discontinuation may lead to a flare of rapid tumor growth.

 Will I die?
 How long do I have?

 The hard truth is, yes, you might die.
 GIST is so unpredictable, and it can be a deadly, sometimes fast-moving disease, while other cases are much less aggressive, and may not come back for years, if at all.
 But, with the right doctors, who are staying current on GIST care, and who insist on proper follow-up scans, your chances of surviving this are EXCELLENT!
 New “targeted therapy drugs” are now there for us, beginning with Gleevec, and now, Sutent.
 Others are being tested already, and combination therapies may be the eventual goal.
 These drugs, (so far) do not “cure” the cancer, but they keep it at bay, manage it, so that you can live.
 Tumors often shrink dramatically with Gleevec.
 Sometimes, they simply remain “stable” and that is a good thing too.
 See the Treatments section of our website for information on current drugs as well as clinical trials.

 You may live many, many years, and your GIST may not come back for most of those years.
-However, sometimes it comes back very quickly, and with a vengeance, which is why it is so important to keep your own records, establish care at one of the expert facilities, have regular CT or MRI scans, and be able to move fast if this happens to you.
-We know that high-risk GIST usually comes back—but, it may take 1 month, or 30 years.
+However, sometimes it comes back very quickly, which is why it is so important to keep your own records, establish care at one of the expert facilities, have regular CT or MRI scans, and be able to move fast if this happens to you.
+We know that high-risk GIST usually comes back—but, it may take 1 month, or 10 years.
 Careful follow up is important for this reason, as acting quickly can save your life.